 True, I sit on both sides of the fence – writing and editing.
 Maybe some of you do, too.
 The key here is to compartmentalize.
 When you are writing, put your editor to sleep, and get someone else to do the editing.
 When you are editing, it better be someone else’s manuscript.
 This doesn’t mean you never rewrite your own manuscript.

 And that’s how I operate.

 Working one-on-one with authors including: tutoring, manuscript evaluation of book-length or novella-length manuscripts, short stories (including collections), personal essays and opinion pieces, newsletters, blogs, book proposals, query letters, providing marketing advice.
-Please note that I am not taking on any more copy editing of book-length and novella-length manuscripts.
-Copy editing for shorter pieces as listed above will still be available.
+Copy editing for the shorter pieces listed above.
+Welcome new clients.

 Fiction – mystery, science fiction, fantasy, horror, suspense, romance, commercial, literary, young adult.